top of page

 SMB-Question-Block.jpg

 Because they don't have a lockout chip the NES-101 (NTSC) and NESP-101 (PAL) Top-Loader consoles are "region free".
-They will play any NES cart, even unlicensed carts, as long as they are the correct TV format.
+They will play almost any NES cart, excluding some unlicensed carts that need the lockout chip to start up, as long as they are the correct TV format.

 TopLoader.jpg